monbiote/ICU_Length_Of_Stay/README.md

-# ICU Length of Stay Prediction
+# ICU Length of Stay Prediction via Neural Networks and Ensemble Methods

 ## By Edward Monbiot